rmcgibbo/tungsten/README.md

 Overview
 --------
-Tungsten is an application, based on the OpenMM molecular dynamics library, for Markov state model accelerated molecular simulation.
+Tungsten is an application, based on the OpenMM molecular dynamics library, for high performance, GPU-based, Markov state model accelerated molecular simulation.
 Tungsten runs a set of independent MD simulations in parallel over MPI.
 With a certain frequency, the simulations pause and the nodes collaborativly build a Markov state model (see, for example Bowman et. al, *J. Chem.
 Theory Comput.*, **2010**, 6 (3), 787).
 The conformational states that have fewest incomming transitions are then scattered back to the nodes for further simulation, ala.
-Weber and Pande's "min-counts sampling" (*J. Chem.
+Weber and Pande's "min-counts sampling" (*J.
+Chem.
 Theory Comput.*, **2011**, 7 (10), 3405.).

 Usage
 -----